nvidia-holoscan/holohub/tutorials/holoscan_flow_benchmarking/README.md

 (up-to-date) or
 [Holoscan Flow Benchmarking whitepaper](https://developer.download.nvidia.com/holoscan/Holoscan-Flow-Benchmarking.pdf).

-The tool supports benchmarking of any Holoscan C++ application.
-Holoscan Python applications will be supported in the future.
+The tool supports benchmarking of any Holoscan application.
+Holoscan Python applications are supported since Holoscan v1.0.

 ## Pre-requisites
 The following Python libraries need to be installed to run the benchmarking scripts (`pip install -r requirements.txt` can be used):